 - The Genesis of Missouri: from Wilderness Outpost to Statehood by William E. Foley, University of MO Press, 1989.

 As to Joshua Pilcher, the youngest brother of my 3rd great grandfather, he was a fur trader and Indian Agent who had been born in Culpeper Co., VA in 1790.
 He removed with his family in 1793 to Lexington, and after his father died in 1810, Joshua moved to Nashville.
 Four years later he arrived in St. Louis and in the summer of 1819 joined the Missouri Fur Company, and then took for a wife, Poporine Barada, at Bellevue, Sarpy Co., Nebraska in 1832 and had by her a son, John Pilcher.
 He was briefly associated with the American Fur Company at Council Bluffs in 1833, and two years later was employed as a sub-agent on the Upper Missouri.
 In 1837 he was Indian agent to the Sioux, Cheyenne & Ponca and in 1839 appointed Superintendent of Indian Affairs after the death of William Clark.
-He died in St. Louis on 05 Jun 1843 and was first laid to rest at the Christ Chruch Cemetery, but upon its closure Virginia (Riddick), widow of Edward Brooks, authorized Joshua's remains to be removed to the Brooks plot at Bellefontaine. - For more information see my website "Early St. Louis - Family, Friends and Associates of Joshua Pilcher."
+He died in St. Louis on 05 Jun 1843 and was first laid to rest at the Christ Church Cemetery, but upon its closure Virginia (Riddick), widow of Edward Brooks, authorized Joshua's remains to be removed to the Brooks plot at Bellefontaine.

 The Journey of the Augustin Kennerly Journal, a blog by P. Davidson-Peters